coreymaps/cs/content/project/china_floods/index.md

 ---
 title: "'Sacrificing part for the whole'"
-summary: Mapping floodwater extent to support investigative journalism at the Weshington Post
+summary: Mapping floodwater extent to support investigative journalism at the Washington Post

 tags:
 - Conflict